Shape My Face: Registering 3D Face Scans by Surface-to-Surface Translation: Experimental evaluation: Registration

+We visualize the distribution of the surface error on the 5000 training and test scans in Figure \ref{fig:dist_attention}, as well as that of the baseline.

-As can be seen in Figure \ref{fig:dist_attention}, SMF with vanilla PointNet has lower performance than the baseline, which used a vanilla PointNet trained on cropped scans.
+As can be seen in Figure \ref{fig:dist_attention}, SMF with vanilla PointNet has lower training set performance than the baseline, which used a vanilla PointNet trained on cropped scans, but does not overfit contrary to the baseline.
 The distributions of the training error of SMF with and without attention are extremely close, with the no attention variant actually showing marginally lower error.
 As shown in \cite{Qi2017a}, PointNet summarizes the input point cloud with a few (at most as many as the output dimension of the max pooling layer) points from the input.
-This property makes PointNet naturally robust to noise, to some extent.
-When looking at the generalization gap for the models, we can see the surface error increased less for SMF than for the model without attention.
+This property makes PointNet naturally robust to noise \textit{to some extent}.
+When looking at the generalization gap for the models, we can see the surface error increased less for SMF than for the model without attention, as can be further verified in Figure \ref{fig:ablation_decoders}.
 These observations suggest our changes all contribute to improved performance and improved generalization.
 We verify the contribution of the attention mechanism visually in Figure \ref{fig:ablation_renders}.
 We can see SMF without attention performs well, but reconstructions are noisier for the faceted scans from FRGC, and less details are present in the test 3DMD scan.
 Revisiting the examples of Figure \ref{fig:sensor_noise}, we can also see the attention mechanism helps discard sensor noise in Figure \ref{fig:revisit_sensor_noise}, and in line 3, col. 2 of Figure \ref{fig:sample_reconst_train}, in which points inside the mouth also received attention scores close to $0$.